 If you really want to impress your guests, print out the menu on pretty and fitting stationary, frame it and place it on your buffet table to get them excited about the upcoming meal while the aroma of turkey cooking in the oven is circulating in the house.

 This Less-Stress Thanksgiving Planner can save you a good bit of stress if you look over the ideas, write lists, and prepare ahead.
 Your guests don’t want to feel as though they are overwhelming their hostess and you will not want them to see you stressed and short-tempered.
 Your husband will thank you too.
+Ask for help.
 Have a stress free Thanksgiving and enjoy yourself!